Posted by Jill Carattini, on September 14, 2018

 In 1888 a bizarre incident occurred, which seemed to have afforded Alfred Nobel an unlikely opportunity for reflection.
 Many believe it was this event that ultimately led to his establishment of the Nobel Prize and subsequent change in his reputation.
 Alfred’s brother Ludvig died while staying in Cannes, France, but the French newspapers mistakenly confused the two brothers, reporting the death of the inventor of explosives.
 One paper’s headline read brusquely: “Le marchand de la mort est mort”—the merchant of death is dead.

 I can’t imagine reading the headlines of my life written at the hands of my harshest critic, but I do remember laboring over an assignment in middle school in which I was required to write my own obituary.
-Some of the class was given the task of writing it as if they died well in their eighties; others had to write as if they died that year.
+Some of the class was given the task of writing it as if they died well into their eighties; others had to write as if they died that year.
 The assignment was meant to incite reflection, and in most of us it did—particularly those of us who were designated early deaths.
 As in the case with Alfred Nobel, my premature obituary suggested headlines I did not want to live with; that I was the one writing them made this all the more sobering.

 In a very real sense, I am still (as is each of us) the writer of my own obituary.
 But I am no longer thinking about the words and headlines in the way I was thinking about them in middle school.
-As I struggled to find the words, it seemed I had so little with which to work—no graduations, no family, no accomplishments worth mentioning, no overarching purpose for my life.
+As I struggled to find the words, it seemed I had so little material with which to work—no graduations, no family, no accomplishments worth mentioning, no humanitarian contributions, no overarching purpose for my life.
 I was imagining all the things I had not done and feeling quite insignificant about the things I had.
 At that point in time, it seemed clear that a few more years were necessary in order to make a meaningful headline.

 Jill Carattini is managing editor of A Slice of Infinity at Ravi Zacharias International Ministries in Atlanta, Georgia.